 - 1. To lessen or eliminate the debilitating symptoms of mental illness or co-occurring addiction disorders the member experiences and to minimize or prevent recurrent acute episodes of the illness; - 2.
 To meet basic needs and enhance quality of life; - 3.
-To improve functioning in adult social and employment rolls and activities; - 4.
+To improve functioning in adult social and employment roles and activities through the provision of evidence-based employment supports; - 4.
 To increase community tenure; and - 5.
 To lessen the family's burden of providing care and support healthy family relationships.